WilmaLiu2005/mathgrpo/README.md

 # GRPO:Zero

 GRPO training with minimal dependencies (and low GPU memory usage!).
 We implement almost everything from scratch and only depend on `tokenizers` for tokenization and `pytorch` for training.

-- No `transformers` and `vLLM` dependencies!
+* No `transformers` and `vLLM` dependencies!
-- The default config is set to run on a single A40 GPU (48GB VRAM) for a few hours to get good results.
+* The default config is set to run on a single A40 GPU (48GB VRAM) for a few hours to get good results.
 (An A40 costs `$0.44` per hour if you rent it from RunPod.)
-- We also support training with a 24GB VRAM GPU (e.g., an RTX 4090 GPU) by offloading the optimizer to CPU.
+* We also support training with a 24GB VRAM GPU (e.g., an RTX 4090 GPU) by offloading the optimizer to CPU.
 Fortunately, this only adds a small overhead to the training because we only update the policy network a few hundred times during the entire training process.
-- We support several improvements over the original GRPO algorithm from the [DAPO project](https://arxiv.org/abs/2503.14476), including:
+* We support several improvements over the original GRPO algorithm from the [DAPO project](https://arxiv.org/abs/2503.14476), including:

-    - **Token-level policy gradient loss**: every token is equally weighted in the policy gradient loss.
+  * **Token-level policy gradient loss**: every token is equally weighted in the policy gradient loss.
-    - **Removing KL Divergence**: the KL divergence is not used in the policy gradient loss.
+  * **Removing KL Divergence**: the KL divergence is not used in the policy gradient loss.
 This reduces GPU memory usage as we no longer need the reference policy network.
-    - **Overlong episode filtering**: skips unfinished episodes that exceed context length limits.
+  * **Overlong episode filtering**: skips unfinished episodes that exceed context length limits.
 This stabilizes training.
-Though we disabled it by default to observe model learning under limited context length.
+Though disabled by default to observe model learning under limited context length.
 Set `skip_unfinished_episodes` to `true` to enable it.

 ## Algorithm